fiddyschmitt/File-Tunnel/README.md

 ![ft_fw](img/ft_fw.png?raw=true "Bypass")

-You'd like to RDP from Host A to Host B, but a firewall is in the way.
+You'd like to connect from Host A to Host B, but a firewall is in the way.
 But both hosts have access to a shared folder.

 ### Host A
 ``ft.exe --tcp-listen 127.0.0.1:5000 --write "\\server\share\1.dat" --read "\\server\share\2.dat"``